 The Summer Solstice is celebrated around the world, so this great mid-summer holiday is the perfect excuse to celebrate the sunshine.
 Grab your sun hats and prepare for one of these fun socially distanced activities to celebrate the Summer Solstice this year.

 It’s the longest day of the year and totally worth getting up early and staying up late to watch the sunrise and set.
 Depending on where you are, your sunrise and sunset times will be different.
 Look up your times and plan to be outside with a view and a special someone or friends to watch the sun go up and down on this magical day of the year.
 Remember that the air could be dewy and chilly in the wee hours of the morning.
-Bring along a cozy throw blanket to ensure you stay warm while watching the sunrise.
+Bring along an outdoor chair to keep you off the ground and a cozy throw blanket to ensure you stay warm while watching the sunrise.

 Many teachers and yoga studios offer special Summer Solstice yoga classes.
 Yoga is an ancient Indian spiritual tradition that puts a lot of emphasis on worshipping or greeting the sun and solar energies.
 Put on your women’s yoga pants and join a socially-distanced outdoor yoga class or an online yoga class to do some sun salutations and stretching to honor the sunniest day of the year while feeling good and relaxed afterward.